 Despite their well-publicized fall from grace, several marijuana stocks have stabilized from their severe correction.
 While that’s no guarantee that the industry is done spilling blood, the deflated prices will almost certainly attract speculators.
 Should enough risk-takers enter the arena, publicly traded cannabis companies will jump higher, even if it’s only a temporary swing.

-Second, medical cannabis potentially offers significant social utility.
+Second, medical cannabis, on the one hand, potentially offers significant social utility.
 A stunning Bloomberg article analyzed whether Gilead Sciences (NASDAQ:GILD) made the right business decision in producing a drug that cured diseases rather than managing them.
 The perception exists that big pharma companies should focus primarily focus on revenue generation rather than medical breakthroughs.

 While the sector remains risky, the deflated market environment offers attractive deals on these 10 marijuana stocks.

 Tilray (NASDAQ:TLRY) easily represents the most interesting and controversial picks among marijuana stocks to buy for next year.
 Within a few months after its initial public offering, TLRY stock pulled a ten-bagger.
 But as you know, the victory was short-lived, and Tilray came crashing down to earth.

 Naturally, several analysts and commentators blasted the company as an unsustainable bubble.
 Keep in mind, though, that since its IPO, TLRY stock is up over 470%.
 I wouldn’t dismiss such a performance as a failure.
 Moreover, shares have stabilized near the $100 level.
 If this company was as terrible as the bears claimed, I doubt TLRY would ride this support line.